Once upon a time there were two people who thought it would be fun to buy a house built in 1924.

 Back in March, I called Intouchables “the most hilarious and heartwarming movie I’ve seen in 2012 so far”.
 And when I go through the list of movies I’ve seen in 2012, this was the one that really called out to me.
 It’s just so good.
 Everything about it is right – the story, the cinematography, the acting.
 It’s fantastic.
 Continue reading

 It’s a string of loosely unrelated bad decisions that lead up to this moment: you sitting by the side of a bicycle path one warm summer evening, shaking rainwater out of your new pair of shoes.

 Figure that one out, you silently challenge the people cycling past you—an old couple, a man and his safely helmeted daughter—who stare in puzzlement at your bare feet and the drenched sock in your hand.
 You cast them an insipid smile.
 What do they make of it, you wonder; a prank?
 An act of bullying?
 A girl steering into a ditch because she was distracted by her iPhone?
 Their minds’ attempts at working this image into a coherent narrative could very well be more imaginative than what actually occurred.
 Continue reading

 This is Tow Truck Pluck.

-What’s peculiar about names is that they are often such a perfect fit for the person they belong to.
-Take my little sister Faye.
+The peculiar thing about names is that they are often a perfect fit for the person they belong to.
+Take my little sister, Faye.
 ‘Faye’ derives from ‘faith’ and is pronounced like the Dutch word ‘fee’, which means ‘fairy’.
-Though I would not exactly consider her fairylike, my sister—despite being almost fifteen and therefore having every biological right to be terrible—is one of the sweetest people I know.
+Though I would not exactly consider her fairylike, my sister—despite being almost fifteen and therefore having every developmental-psychological right to be terrible—is one of the sweetest people I know.
 (This is not me being biased.
 This is me divulging a fact.)
-Continue reading